 Arteries are blood vessels.
-Most carry oxygen-rich blood away from the heart and deliver it to various organs and tissues.
+Most carry oxygen-rich blood from the heart to various organs and tissues.
 Arteries are a part of the circulatory system, along with the heart and other blood vessels.

 The circulatory, or cardiovascular, system is essential for transporting blood around the body.
 It helps supply tissues with oxygen and nutrients and helps remove waste products.

 The blood in arteries is typically oxygenated.
 The exception is that the

 While arteries carry blood away from the heart, veins carry blood toward the heart.
 The arteries operate under higher pressure than other blood vessels, so they are typically thicker and more elastic.

 In this article, we explore the anatomy, function, and types of arteries, as well as health conditions that affect them.